QuantEcon/lecture-source-jl/rst_files/schelling.rst

     num_of_type_0 = 250
     num_of_type_1 = 250
     neighborhood_size = 10 # Number of agents regarded as neighbors
-    preference = 5 # Want at least this many neighbors to be same type
+    preference = 0.5 # Want their kind to make at least this share of the neighborhood

     # Create a list of agents
     agents = vcat([Agent(kind = 0) for i in 1:num_of_type_0],